History of the New York Giants: Birth and success: 1925–1930

 The Giants were founded in 1925 by original owner Tim Mara with an investment of $500.
 Legally named "New York Football Giants" (which they still are to this day) to distinguish themselves from the baseball team of the same name, they became one of the first teams in the then five-year-old National Football League.
 In 1919, Charles Stoneham, the owner of the New York Giants baseball team, had organized and promoted a professional football team to be called the New York Giants.
 The team folded before its first game, a casualty of a dispute over the city's blue laws.
 This early Giants football team would eventually make it to play as the Brooklyn Giants in 1921, playing two games in the NFL before dropping out, and eventually folded in 1923 after two years as an independent.
 When the NFL sought to return to New York City, it approached one of the Brooklyn Giants' owners, promoter Billy Gibson, about reviving the team; he instead referred the league to Mara, who paid a $500 franchise fee and accepted a place in the NFL, keeping the Giants name.

-The New York Football Giants played their first game against All New Britain in New Britain, Connecticut on October 5, 1925.
+The New York Football Giants played their first game, an exhibition against All New Britain, in New Britain, Connecticut, on October 4, 1925.
+Their first regular season NFL game took place a week later, on October 11, 1925, in a 0 to 14 loss against the Providence Steam Roller.

-Although the Giants were successful on the field in their first season, going 8–4, their financial status was a different story.
+Although the Giants were successful on the field in their first season, going 8–4–0, their financial status was a different story.
 Overshadowed by baseball, boxing, and college football, professional football was not a popular sport in 1925.
 They were in dire financial straits until the 11th game of the season, when Red Grange and the Chicago Bears came to town, attracting over 73,000 fans.
 This gave the Giants a much-needed influx of revenue, and perhaps altered the history of the franchise.
 From 1925 to 1927, former two-time First Team All Pro Doc Alexander played for the team.